-The school checks the identity of all contractors working on-site and requests DBS (with barred list information as appropriate) where required by statutory guidance.

-Contractors who have not undergone checks will not be allowed to work unsupervised whilst pupils are on-site.
+The school checks the identity of all contractors working on-site and requests DBS with barred list checks where required by statutory guidance.
+Contractors who have not undergone checks will not be allowed to work unsupervised whilst students are on-site.

-6.3 Site security
+Site security

-Visitors to the School, including contractors, are asked to sign in and are given a badge, which confirms they have permission to be on site.
+Visitors to the school, including contractors, are asked to sign in and are given a ID badge, which confirms they have permission to be on site.

 Parents who are simply delivering or collecting their children do not need to sign in.

-All visitors are expected to observe the school's safeguarding and health and safety regulations.
+All visitors are expected to observe the school safeguarding and health and safety regulations.

-The Headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.
+The headteacher/DSL will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.